GsDevKit/Seaside31/repository/Seaside-Core.package/WARequestFilter.class/README.md

  - set up thread locals or expection handlers
  - return a different response (eg. from cache or access denied)

-This functionaly is also known as servlet filters, WSGI infrastructre or rack infrastructure.
+This functionality is also known as servlet filters, WSGI infrastructure or rack infrastructure.

 Instance Variables:
 	next	<WAValueHolder<WARequestFilter>>